|Marcus Aurelius Distributing Bread to the People by Joseph-Marie Vien, 1785 - Wikimedia Commons (public domain)|

-In the Top Stories section of yesterday's edition of The Full Monty, I explored fear and anger.
-The connection between the two is deeply woven into the human psyche.
+The connection between fear and anger is deeply woven into the human psyche.
 The animalistic "fight-or-flight" response is literally comprised of anger (fight) and fear (flight).

 Jedi Master Yoda (hey, if these missives are about timeless wisdom, he was from "a long time ago in a galaxy far, far away") cautioned: "Fear leads to anger, anger leads to hate, hate leads to suffering."

 And that's the point — your anger at work may eventually wear away, but in its absence you'll find bitterness.
 The kind of thing that will eat away at you.

 In fact, in his essay "On Anger," Seneca wrote:

 "There is no more stupefying thing than anger, nothing more bent on its own strength.
 If successful, none more arrogant, if foiled, none more insane—since it's not driven back by weariness even in defeat, when fortune removes its adversary it turns its teeth on itself."